| A balance

 the assets must equal the claims on assets.
 The concept of balancing

-relies on the accounting equation:
+relies on the accounting equation: Assets

-= Liabilities + Owner’s Equity (Capital)
+= Liabilities + Owner’s Equity (Capital) The accounting equation

 is an essential notion in accounting.
 The equation derives from assets